 Shared Services (and Global Business Services) organizations can drive efficient processes with strong controls as the result of the implementation of Lean Six Sigma.
 Coupled with a Business Process Management (“BPM”) methodology, these efficiencies can extend beyond Shared Services to entire global processes.

 The use of formalized quality methodologies within Shared Services has been an acknowledged best practice for years.
 However, as companies look to Shared Services (or Business Services) to expand their scope, the foundation of a quality program that addresses efficiency, control, and process improvement is imperative.
 Based on a recent poll of Peeriosity member companies, the prevalence of quality programs within Shared Services was extremely high at 70%, although at varying degrees of maturity:

-Recently, in what was one of the most highly attended Peeriosity PeercastsTM to date, a member company led a discussion on how they have structured not only there Lean Six-Sigma (“LSS”) program, but there BPM model that encapsulates LSS, as well as global end-to-end processes.
+Recently, in what was one of the most highly attended Peeriosity PeercastsTM to date, a member company led a discussion on how they have structured not only their Lean Six-Sigma (“LSS”) program but their BPM model that encapsulates LSS, as well as global end-to-end processes.
 As with all Peeriosity PeercastsTM, a member company volunteers to lead a highly interactive discussion and share their experiences.
 Our feature company is a leader in their industry operating in over 100 countries using standardized global processes executed through regional Shared Services hubs.

 After implementing a highly successful Shared Services organization, they initiated their LSS and BPM proof of concept in 2006 within parts of the Finance organization.
 Today, it is an embedded piece of global end-to-end process optimization, as well as part of daily operations.
 As part of Shared Services global oversight, core tents for continued business process improvement include: